xonsh/xonsh/docs/envvars.rst

       - ``True`` if xonsh is running interactively, and ``False`` otherwise.
     * - XONSH_LOGIN
       - ``True`` if xonsh is running as a login shell, and ``False`` otherwise.
+      - Whether or not xonsh is a login shell.
     * - XONSH_SHOW_TRACEBACK
       - ``False`` but not set
       - Controls if a traceback is shown exceptions occur in the shell.
 Set ``True``